biantongfei/SocialEgoMobile/README.md

 ## Citation

-Please cite the following paper if you use this repository in your reseach.
+Please cite the following paper if you use this repository in your research.

 ```
 @INPROCEEDINGS{bian2024interact,
   author={Bian, Tongfei and Ma, Yiming and Chollet, Mathieu and Sanchez, Victor and Guha, Tanaya},
   booktitle={2025 IEEE International Conference on Multimedia and Expo (ICME)},
   title={Interact with me: Joint Egocentric Forecasting of Intent to Interact, Attitude and Social Actions},
-  year={2024}
+  year={2025}
 }
 ```

 ## Refrences

 ```
-[1] Du Tran, Heng Wang, Lorenzo Torresani, Jamie Ray, Yann LeCun, and Manohar Paluri, “A closer look at spatiotemporal convolutions for action recognition,” in Proceedings of the IEEE conference on Computer Vision and Pattern Recognition, 2018, pp. 6450–6459.
-2, 4, 5
+[1] Kaiming He, Xiangyu Zhang, Shaoqing Ren, and Jian Sun.
+2016.
+Deep residual learning for image recognition.
+In Proceedings of the IEEE conference on computer vision and pattern recognition.
+770–778.
+[2] Petar Veličković, Guillem Cucurull, Arantxa Casanova, Adriana Romero, Pietro Liò, and Yoshua Bengio.
+2018.
+Graph Attention Networks.
+In International Conference on Learning Representations.
+[3] Alex Graves and Jürgen Schmidhuber.
+2005.
+Framewise phoneme classification with bidirectional LSTM networks.
+In Proceedings.
+2005 IEEE International Joint Conference on Neural Networks, 2005., Vol. 4.
+IEEE, 2047–2052.
+[4] Aaron van den Oord, Yazhe Li, and Oriol Vinyals.
+2018.
+Representation learning with contrastive predictive coding. arXiv preprint arXiv:1807.03748 (2018).
-[2] Sijie Yan, Yuanjun Xiong, and Dahua Lin, “Spatial temporal graph convolutional networks for skeleton-based action recognition,” in Proceedings of the AAAI conference on artificial intelligence, 2018, vol. 32.
-2, 4, 5
+[5] Sijie Yan, Yuanjun Xiong, and Dahua Lin.
+2018.
+Spatial temporal graph convolutional networks for skeleton-based action recognition.
+In Proceedings of the AAAI conference on artificial intelligence, Vol. 32.
-[3] Haodong Duan, Jiaqi Wang, Kai Chen, and Dahua Lin, “Dg-stgcn: Dynamic spatial-temporal modeling for skeleton-based action recognition,”arXiv preprint arXiv:2210.05895, 2022.
-4, 5
+[6] Chiara Plizzari, Marco Cannici, and Matteo Matteucci.
+2021.
+Spatial temporal transformer network for skeleton-based action recognition.
+In Pattern recognition.
+ICPR international workshops and challenges: virtual event, January 10–15, 2021, Proceedings, Part III.
+Springer, 694–701.
-[4] Ziyu Liu, Hongwen Zhang, Zhenghao Chen, Zhiyong Wang, and Wanli Ouyang, “Disentangling and unifying graph convolutions for skeleton-based action recognition,” in Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), June 2020.
-4, 5
+[7] Ziyu Liu, Hongwen Zhang, Zhenghao Chen, Zhiyong Wang, and Wanli Ouyang.
+2020.
+Disentangling and unifying graph convolutions for skeleton-based action recognition.
+In Proceedings of the IEEE/CVF conference on computer vision and pattern recognition.
+143–152.
+[8] Tongfei Bian, Yiming Ma, Mathieu Chollet, Victor Sanchez, and Tanaya Guha.
+2025.
+Interact with me: Joint Egocentric Forecasting of Intent to Interact, Attitude and Social Actions.
+In Proceedings of the IEEE International Conference on Multimedia and Expo (ICME).
 ```